The Large Hadron-Electron Collider at the HL-LHC: Top Quark Physics

-Similarly, the CKM matrix elements $|V_{tx}|$ ($x=d,s$) can be extracted using a parameterisation of deviations from their SM values with very high precision through $W$ boson and bottom (light) quark associated production channels, where the $W$ boson and $b$-jet (light jet $j=d,s$) final states can be produced via s-channel single top quark decay or t-channel top quark exchange as outlined in~\cite{Sun:2018gqo}.
-As an example, analysing the processes \begin{itemize} \item[ ] Signal 1: $p e^- \to \nu_e \bar{t} \to \nu_e W^- \bar{b} \to \nu_e \ell^-\nu_\ell \bar{b}$ \item[ ] Signal 2: $p e^- \to \nu_e W^- b \to \nu_e \ell^-\nu_\ell b$ \item[ ] Signal 3: $p e^- \to \nu_e \bar{t} \to \nu_e W^- j \to \nu_e \ell^-\nu_\ell j$ \end{itemize} in an elaborate analysis including a detailed detector simulation using the DELPHES package~\cite{Ovyn:2009tx}, the expected accuracies on $|V_{td}|$ and $|V_{ts}|$ at the $2\sigma$ confidence level (C.L.) are shown as a function of the integrated luminosity in Fig.~\ref{fig_Wtx_couplings}.
+In a similar way, through $W$ boson and bottom (light) quark associated production, the CKM matrix elements $|V_{tx}|$ ($x=d,s$) can be extracted with very high precision utilizing a parameterisation of the deviations from the respective SM values.
+Here, the $W$ boson and the $b$-jet (light jet $j=d,s$) are produced via t-channel top quark exchange, or via s-channel single top quark decay, as outlined in~\cite{Sun:2018gqo}.
+As an example, the processes \begin{itemize} \item[ ] Signal 1: $p e^- \to \nu_e \bar{t} \to \nu_e W^- \bar{b} \to \nu_e \ell^-\nu_\ell \bar{b}$ \item[ ] Signal 2: $p e^- \to \nu_e W^- b \to \nu_e \ell^-\nu_\ell b$ \item[ ] Signal 3: $p e^- \to \nu_e \bar{t} \to \nu_e W^- j \to \nu_e \ell^-\nu_\ell j$ \end{itemize} are analyzed in an elaborate study, where a detailed detector simulation is performed with the DELPHES package~\cite{Ovyn:2009tx}.
+Fig.~\ref{fig_Wtx_couplings} shows the resulting accuracies at the $2\sigma$ confidence level (C.L.) for an expected measurement of $|V_{td}|$ and $|V_{ts}|$, respectively, as a function of the integrated luminosity.
 At $1\,\text{ab}^{-1}$ of integrated luminosity and an electron polarisation of $80\,\%$, the $2\sigma$ limits improve on existing limits from the LHC~\cite{Khachatryan:2014nda} (interpreted by~\cite{AguilarSaavedra:2004wm}) by a factor of $\approx 3.5$.
 Analyzing Signal 3 alone, and even more when combining Signals 1, 2 and 3, will allow for the first time to achieve an accuracy of the order of the actual SM value of $|V_{ts}^\text{SM}|=0.04108^{+0.0030}_{-0.0057}$ as derived from an indirect global CKM matrix fit~\cite{Charles:2015gya}, and will therefore represent a direct high precision measurement of this important top quark property.
 In these studies, upper limits at the $2\sigma$ level down to $|V_{ts}|<0.06$, and $|V_{td}|<0.06$ can be achieved.